 These days I'm rather boring...
 I recently moved to Halifax after 3 years of living in Vancouver and working in the DTES for a supportive housing organisation for people with mental health and/or addiction issues.
-I really like the job and (a big difference for me) the organisation, but it was time to move back to the East Coast.
+I really liked the job and (a big difference for me) the organisation, but it was time to move back to the East Coast.
 I was recently hired to coordinate a housing support program in the north end.
 Its really great, but has it's challenges.

 I also volunteer and do community development things here and there.
 I'm considering starting a mentoring program that matches youth with ADHD and learning disabilities with post-secondary students and professionals with similar conditions, but I've sort of put tthis on the back burner for now.
 I also help some of my friends with their bands, and I usually have some odd project on the go.
 (I recently bought an old motorcycle which has been fun)

 I'm probably the most open minded and non-judgmental guy I know, but I have to admit that I have little time for those who see the world as black or white.
 I was raised by lesbians, my bio-mom and her partner.
 This ingrained in me a respectful attitude in general, but particularly towards women.
 I like meeting everyone from the stodgy to the clinically insane.
-I'm pretty impulsive (hence this profile) but usually in a fun way.
+I can be pretty impulsive but usually in a fun way.
 I love the DIY movement, but its caused me to become addicted to tools and Canadian Tire.

 Anyway (sorry for the essay) I really don't what else to write.
-I don't really know why I made this profile but I'm new to Vancouver so, if you think we might get along, message me.
+I don't really know why I made this profile but I'm newly back on the East Coast so, if you think we might get along, message me.